tkavner/LylyraHelper/README.txt

 Paper Textures: Currently a 9 tile for Lonn and a custom tileset png thing for Celeste.
 Will be switching over entirely to a 9 tile (unless a cool tileset is made).
 Additionally needs a gap png which contains the rough cutting edges you see in the video. its a 5x5 tile array.
 Special cases occur when a rough edge / gap tile needs to go on the edge.
 These go in a 3 x3 ring in the middle of the file.
 Current Tileset images are as follows:

+DashPaper:

+objects/LylyraHelper/dashpaper/cloudblocknew.png,
+objects/LylyraHelper/dashpaper/cloudblocknew9Tile.png,
-DashPaper: objects/LylyraHelper/dashpaper/cloudblocknew.png, objects/LylyraHelper/dashpaper/cloudblocknew9Tile.png, objects/LylyraHelper/dashpaper/cloudblockgap.png
+objects/LylyraHelper/dashpaper/cloudblockgap.png

+DeathNote:

-DeathNote: objects/LylyraHelper/dashpaper/deathnote.png, objects/LylyraHelper/dashpaper/deathnotegap.png
+objects/LylyraHelper/dashpaper/deathnote.png,
+objects/LylyraHelper/dashpaper/deathnotegap.png,
+objects/LylyraHelper/dashpaper/deathnote9Tile.png

 PaperScraps: Particle type for Paper upon cutting.
 Recolored versions (recolors done in code) are used for Kevins, DashBlocks, and Fall Blocks.

 Other:

 objects/LylyraHelper/dashpaper/cloudblocknewScissors9Tile.png was originally a file for trapped dash paper.
-Only currently used in Lonn to differentiate Dash Paper from Trapped Dash Paper. objects/LylyraHelper/ was originally the file location for what became Paper
+Not currently in use. objects/LylyraHelper/ was originally the file location for what became Paper